 The cutting speed is measured in metres per second (m/s).
-The faster the cutting speed the quicker the chainsaw will cut through wood.
+The faster the cutting speed the faster the chainsaw will cut through wood.

-You obviously have to be very careful when using a chainsaw.
-All chainsaws will come with some safety features designed to keep you protected during use.>
+All chainsaws come with some safety features, which are designed to keep you protected during use.

-Vibration is a serious issue that will affect you if you are using a chainsaw for long periods, especially if using a petrol saw.
-An anti-vibration system will help ease that burden and make sawing more comfortable.
+Vibration is a serious issue that will affect you if you are using a chainsaw for long periods of time.
+An anti-vibration system helps to ease that burden and make sawing more comfortable.

-If the chain should break, a catcher will keep you safe by making sure it does not fly loose and cause injury.
+If the chain breaks, a catcher makes sure that it does not fly loose and cause injury.

-Most models come with a safety trigger.
-This means that when you turn the chainsaw on, the trigger must be gripped at all times.
+Most models come with a safety trigger, which means that when you turn the chainsaw on, the trigger must be gripped at all times.
 If anything causes you to let go of the trigger, the saw automatically switches off.

 Chain brake/kickback brake